Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 train = transport.loc[transport["JL_LAJI"] == "12"]
 ```

-The travel time data contains multiple columns with information on travel times and distances from each statistical grid square to the central railway station in Helsinki.
-See Table 3 in {cite}`Tenkanen2020` for detailed description of each column.
-Here, we will use the column `'pt_r_t'` which contains information about travel time in minutes to the central railway station by public transportation in rush hour traffic.
+The travel time data contains multiple columns with information about travel times and distances from each statistical grid square to the central railway station in Helsinki.

 ```python
 grid.columns
 ```

-The NoData values in the data are presented with value -1.
-Let's set the nodata values as `NaN` before proceeding:
+See Table 3 in {cite}`Tenkanen2020` for detailed description of each column.
+Here, we will use the column `'pt_r_t'` which contains information about travel time in minutes to the central railway station by public transportation in rush hour traffic.
+Missing data are presented with value -1.
+Let's set the missing values as `NaN` before proceeding:

 ```python
 grid = grid.replace(-1, np.nan)
 ```

-Now we can use `geopandas` for visualizing a simple map representing the rush hour public transport travel times (`'pt_r_t'`) for our map.
-We can speficy the column that we want to visualize through the `plot()` method parameters to get a color gradient representing the column values:
+Now we can use `geopandas` for visualizing a simple map representing the rush hour public transport travel times (`'pt_r_t'`).
+With the `column` parameter in the `plot()` method, we can specify the column which we want to visualize creating a color gradient of the  values:

 ```python
 grid.plot(column="pt_r_t")
 ```

+_**Figure 8.1**.
+Simple static map plotted using `geopandas`.
+The color gradient represents travel times by public transport to the central railway station in Helsinki, Finland from across the region.
+Data source: Tenkanen & Toivonen 2020._

 What we have here is a `choropleth map` where the colors of each grid square polygon are based on values from the column `pt_r_t`.
 We will see later how to change the classification scheme that determines the assignment of values to each class for the visualization.

 The power of geographic information often relies on overlaying multiple features and exploring their spatial relations.
 Here, we can visualize the transport network data on top of the travel time information to add spatial context in our map.
-In order to plot multiple layers in the same figure, the first thing is to check the coordinate reference system (CRS) of the data to check that they match:
+In order to plot multiple layers in the same figure, the first thing is to check the coordinate reference system (CRS) of each layer and check that they match:

 ```python jupyter={"outputs_hidden": false}
 # Check the crs of each layer